FrancoLaboratory/ProDiVis/README.md

 insert the path to your normalization signal (NS) that will be assigned to the `norm_dir` variable insert the name of your soi and ns and assign them to the `soi` and `ns` variables, respectively

+### 5. Determine whether to limit optical sections in stack virualization
-### 5. The `zmin` and `zmax` variable corresopnd to the minimum and maximum Z-stack number to be included in analysis.
+The `zmin` and `zmax` variable corresopnd to the minimum and maximum Z-stack number to be included in analysis.
 For example, if you have a Z-stack with 10 focal planes and you only want to analyze the first 5, `zmin` would be 1 and `zmax` would be 5.
 If you want to analyze all 10 focal planes, assign `None` to both variables

 ### 6. Understanding `z_multiplier`
 proDiVis will generate orthogonal projections of your Z-stack, meaning you will view your Z-stack in x, y, and z planes, simultaneously.
 Increasing `z_multiplier` will multiply the pixels of your Z-stack in the z direction, meaning that the z plane will be stretched.
 This is useful if you want to visualize your SOI in the z direction.

+### 7. Determine whether to save figures
-### 7. If you want to save your figures, assign `True` to the `save_figs` variable.
+If you want to save your figures, assign `True` to the `save_figs` variable.
 If not, assign `False`.
 We reccomend running through the `Data_Pipeline.ipynb` notebook once without saving figures to ensure that the analysis is correct.

 ### 8. Adjusting lower and upper thresholds
 Normalization by proDiVis begins with histogram thresholding, a technique that segments an image by setting a range of pixel intensity values to be considered for analysis.
 The user is required to select a lower and upper boundary which correspond to the minimum and maximum pixel intensity values.
 ProDiVis excludes any pixel value outside of the user-defined boundaries.
 We reccomend setting starting with `lower_thresh = 0` and `upper_thresh = 254`.
 This will include all pixel values that are not saturated in the analysis/normalization